wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

    ![ScreenShot](images/IncorrectOrigin.png)

-   Click the edit pencil icon, and change the word origin to upstream.
-(We call the working branch for the project in GitHub "upstream").
+   Click the edit (pencil) icon, and change the word origin to upstream.
+(We call the working development branch for the project in GitHub "upstream").
 This is how it looks after the change.

    ![ScreenShot](images/CorrectedToUpstream.png)

-1. Then add a remote for your private branch, the WeVoteServer project origin (copy the url from the github website).
+1. Then add a remote for your private branch by pressing the "+ button on the Git Remotes dialog.
+Add the url for your fork of the the WeVoteServer project origin (copy the url from the github website).
 In this example, the developer is "SailingSteve".

    ![ScreenShot](images/CorrectOrigin.png)

-1. Add a remote for your pesonal branch (copy the url from the github website).
-When complete it will look something like this.
+1. When complete it will look something like this.

     ![ScreenShot](images/BothOriginsCorrect.png)